 - In the films and dramas made on the events of the independence war, women in most cases are shown only as of the victims of war.
 These two are the main sources of entertainment and information to the mass people.
 As there the role of women isn’t shown, it has been constructed in their mind (especially the young generation) that, men only fought for the country.

-- After a long time (around 17 years), initiatives were started taking from the individual level to unveil the contribution of women in the liberation war of Bangladesh.
+- After a long time (around 17 years), initiatives were started taking from the individual level to unveil the contribution of women to the liberation war of Bangladesh.
 It was very late and by this time mass, people built their own world of imagination from the available history about the independence war.
-Now when they hear about the tales of brave women in the battlefield, it becomes very difficult for them to believe as they can’t relate it with the history which they taught earlier.
+Now when they hear about the tales of brave women on the battlefield, it becomes very difficult for them to believe as they can’t relate it with the history which they taught earlier.

 Bangladeshi Women’s Contribution to the Liberation War

 At the time of the liberation war of Bangladesh half of the total population were women (DURC, 2014).
 They contributed to the war from their positions sometimes directly and sometimes indirectly.
 Many of them, crossing the border reached India, took the training of guerilla warfare and worked as combatants, some worked as nurses in the hospitals, and some chose other voluntary jobs in the refugee camps.
 Moreover, they also contributed to the liberation war by staying inside the country by providing food, shelter, inspiration, information to the freedom fighters.
 We have learned about their sufferings and sacrifices from Nilima Ibrahim, Jahanara Imam, Sufia Kamal, Roma Chowdhury, Selina Hossain, Forkan Begum, and many other prominent writers who basically work on this issue.
-Their contributions in the war, staying from different individual positions, are discussed below.
+Their contributions to the war, staying from different individual positions, are discussed below.

 Women as Guerilla Fighter and Informant